 Medellín is still an emerging market for expats.
 You won’t yet find expat retirement compounds in Medellín or in other cities in Colombia like you can find in some places like Panama or Mexico.
 In addition, there likely is only a few thousand expats currently living in Medellín.
 However, some may view not having a large expat community as a downside.

 In Medellín, if you live outside of El Poblado you will rarely see expats.
 For example, I have lived in Sabaneta for over two years and have met less than 10 expats living nearby and rarely hear English being spoken.

-Colombia is changing it’s Colombian visa rules in December 2017, which is a significant change that adds more categories.
+Colombia changed it’s Colombian visa rules in December 2017, which was a very significant change that adds more categories.

 This is a big benefit if you need to talk to people in the U.S. compared to living in Asia or Europe.
 Colombia is the same time zone as EST or CST in the U.S., depending on the time of the year.
 And Colombia doesn’t do daylight savings.